machinekoder/docker-mycroft/README.md

 docker exec -it mycroft /bin/bash
 ```

-Once in the container you can do `./start-mycroft.sh cli` to get a interactive CLI to interact with mycroft if needed.
+Once in the container you can do `source venv-active.sh` and `./start-mycroft.sh cli` to get a interactive CLI to interact with mycroft if needed.

 You can hit ctrl + c to exit the cli.